 Harvesting the energy residing in an atom was an unimaginable idea until the mid-20th century.
 It was Sir Ernest Rutherford, considered the ‘father of nuclear physics’, who first became aware of the energy trapped in an atom.
-While examining the result of an experiment conducted by John Cockcroft and Ernest Walton, the latter being his doctoral student, he realized the massive amount of energy produced in the ‘splitting’.
+While examining the result of an experiment conducted by John Cockcroft and Ernest Walton, the latter being his doctoral student, he realised the massive amount of energy produced in the ‘splitting’.
 Of an atom.
 However, he also noted that looking for a stable source of energy in this process was pointless, since the energy required to split an atom of a light element was so much that the surplus output came up to a paltry amount.
-While this notion holds true for lighter elements even to this day, the scientific world was yet to realize the capability of heavy, radioactive elements to produce a highly energy-efficient fission chain reaction.
+While this notion holds true for lighter elements even to this day, the scientific world was yet to realise the capability of heavy, radioactive elements to produce a highly energy-efficient fission chain reaction.

 To understand nuclear power, we must first have a basic understanding of the structure of the atom and the phenomenon of radioactivity.
 Those who are already familiar with what I’m about to explain may skip the theoretical illustrations.